Use the back button to select a different record.

 Birth Year : 1958

 Born in Lexington, KY, Shelby was an outstanding basketball and baseball player at Lexington's Henry Clay High School.
 He continued his career as a student at Columbia State Community College in Columbia, TN.
 His professional career began in 1981 when he was drafted in the first round by the Baltimore Orioles.
 Shelby played for the Los Angeles Dodgers from 1987-1990 and ended his playing career in 1991 with the Detroit Tigers.
 He was a member of two World Series teams: the 1983 Orioles and the 1988 Dodgers.
 In 1998, Shelby was named to the coaching staff of the Los Angeles Dodgers and was the first base coach for all but the first two years of his coaching career there.
 In 2005, he was named first base coach of the Pittsburgh Pirates.
 Shelby and his family reside in Lexington.
 His oldest son, John T. Shelby, III, played baseball at the University of Kentucky and was drafted by the Chicago White Sox in 2006.
 For more see "Smithtown's slugger - neighborhood celebrates L.A.
-Dodgers' John Shelby," Lexington Herald-Leader, 08/08/1999; and John Shelby 31, a Pittsburgh Pirates' website.
+Dodgers' John Shelby," Lexington Herald-Leader, 08/08/1999.

 Subjects: Baseball, Basketball, Migration West